appbaseio/esc/phrase-search/phrase_match.md

 * Removes stopwords: [i'm, happy, about, foxes]
 * Stems tokens to their root form: [i'm, happi, about, fox]

 By using the english analyzer, we can match text more loosely.
+By default Elasticsearch uses same analyzer at index time and search time to ensure that the terms in the query are in the same format as the terms in the index.

 Now, we will specify the mappings for our `text` field.
 Elasticsearch will create mappings dynamically for the rest of the fields.